EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![5-Element Yagi-Uda Simple Antenna)](Types_of_Antenna/5-Element-Yagi-Uda-Simple-Antenna-Pattern.png)

-Figure 1.4: 5-Element Yagi-Uda Simple Antenna Propagation Pattern.*
+*Figure 1.38: 5-Element Yagi-Uda Simple Antenna Propagation Pattern.*
 The radiation pattern is a Directive Beam pointing out from the smallest rod (the front director).
 - Sharp Directivity: Because it has five total elements, the main lobe is very narrow compared to a standard dipole.
 - Minor Lobes: You will notice small "bumps" or side lobes in the 2D plot.
 These occur because the cancellation of waves is not perfect at every angle.